MOROCCO TRAVEL INFORMATION FROM ACCESS CULINARY TRIPS

 ARRIVAL & DEPARTURE TRAVEL INFORMATION

 You should arrive at Casablanca’s Mohammed V International Airport (airport abbreviation: CMN).
-Group airport transfers are generally scheduled for late morning and late afternoon.
+Group airport transfers are generally scheduled based on flight times.
 We will not know the final times until we have received the final flight information from all guests.
 We will notify you in advance should there be a wait time longer than one hour from your flight’s scheduled arrival time.
-In this case, you may choose to wait for the included group transfer or we can arrange in advance of your trip a private car and driver for an additional cost ($75USD).
-Alternately, our guide or driver would be happy to assist you with a taxi ride to the hotel (approximately $50USD with tip).
+In this case, you may choose to wait for the included group transfer or we can arrange in advance of your trip a private car and driver for an additional cost.

 Among others, the following airlines fly into Casablanca: Delta Air Lines, Air France, Royal Air Maroc, Iberia, Lufthansa, and Easy Jet.